zanni/messaging-server/README.md

 	4: S relay M2 to A
 	5/6: Bidirectionnal peer connections are established

-This prototype permits communications 1 to 4  between Client A, Client B and Application Server, in the previous schema
+This prototype permits communications 1 to 4

 ## Implementation